DaoCloud/DaoCloud-docs/docs/en/docs/amamba/offline-upgrade.md

           password: "Harbor12345"
     ```

-    !!!!!!!!! note "If chart repo is not installed in your current environment, you can also export chart to a `tgz` file via chart-syncer and store it in the specified path."
+    === "chart repo not installed"

+        Chart-syncer also supports exporting a chart as a `tgz` file in a specified path if chart repo is not installed.

         ```yaml title="load-image.yaml"
         source:
-            intermediateBundlesPath: amamba-offline #  relative path to run `charts-syncer`，not the path of this YAML file to offline package
+            intermediateBundlesPath: amamba-offline #  Relative path to executing chart-syncer command, **not** the relative path between this YAML file and the offline package
         target:
             containerRegistry: 10.16.10.111 # change to your image repo url
             containerRepository: release.daocloud.io/amamba # change to the project in your image repo